• News

 About Narcolepsy

-Narcolepsy is a chronic debilitating central disorder of hypersomnolence.
-The primary symptom of narcolepsy is excessive daytime sleepiness characterized by daily episodes of an irrepressible need to sleep or daytime lapses into sleep.
-Patients with narcolepsy have an abnormal rapid eye movement (REM) sleep phase which can cause disrupted nighttime sleep, sleep paralysis and sleep-related hallucinations during sleep-wake transitions.
+People living with narcolepsy have an abnormal rapid eye movement (REM) sleep phase which can cause disrupted nighttime sleep, sleep paralysis and sleep-related hallucinations during sleep-wake transitions.
 Narcolepsy has severe personal, social, and economic consequences.
 Patients with narcolepsy experience substantial impairment of their mental and physical wellbeing, and depression and anxiety are common.
-Cognitive dysfunctions such as difficulty to focus and memory lapses (also referred to as ‘brain fog’) are frequently reported.
+Cognitive dysfunctions, such as difficulty to focus and memory lapses (also referred to as ‘brain fog’), are frequently reported.
 The many symptoms experienced by patients with narcolepsy result in a high disease burden and poor quality of life.

 View More